FabricMC/fabric-docs/develop/items/first-item.md

 Most items will use the `item/generated` model as their parent, as it's a simple model that just displays the texture.

 There are alternatives, such as `item/handheld` which is used for items that are held in the player's hand, such as tools.

+### Breaking Down the Item Description JSON {#breaking-down-the-item-description-json}
+- `model`: This is the property that contains the reference to our model.
+  - `type`: This is the type of our model.
+For most items, this should be `minecraft:model`
+  - `model`: This is the model's identifier.
+It should have this form: `<mod id here>:item/<item name here>`

 Your item should now look like this in-game: